What is MTBF? (Mean Time Between Failures)

 What is mean time between failure?

-Mean time between failure (MTBF) is a metric that defines the average time that equipment is operating between breakdowns or stoppages.
+Mean time between failure (MTBF) measures the average time that equipment is operating between breakdowns or stoppages.
+Measured in hours, MTBF helps businesses understand the availability of their equipment (and if they have a problem with reliability).

 It is important to note that MTBF is applicable only to repairable items.
 Manufacturing processes can use it to plan for contingencies that require the repair of key equipment.
 Being aware of this data provides insights for making sound decisions for the plant.